SmartThingsDIY/arduino-uno-aws-irrigation-system/README.md

 float sensor4Value = 0;
 ```

-In the 'setup()' function, mainly using 'Serial.begin()' function to set the serial port baud rate, using the 'pinMode' function to set the port input and output function of arduino.
-'OUTPUT' indicates output function and 'INPUT' indicates input function.
+In the `setup()` function, mainly using `Serial.begin()` function to set the serial port baud rate, using the `pinMode` function to set the port input and output function of arduino. `OUTPUT` indicates output function and `INPUT` indicates input function.

 ```cpp
 void setup() {